mattermost/docs/source/administration/upgrade-script.rst

 *Preparing the script*

-Copy and save the following script to your Mattermost server as ``update_mattermost.sh``.
+Copy and save the following script to your Mattermost server as ``upgrade_mattermost.sh``.

 .. code-block:: sh